General Water Quality Information

 Veolia performs routine flushing all throughout the system each year to maintain water quality and as such isn’t able to notify customers each time a flushing event occurs.

-If you would like more information on water quality please review the annual Water Quality Consumer Quality Report found here.
+If you would like more information on water quality please review the previous Water Quality Consumer Confidence Reports found here.
+Please access the current report here.

 Also, please contact us with questions.
 Contact Us